Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 The application uses a consistent layout structure across all pages:
 - `src/components/common/MainLayout.jsx` - Main application layout with:
-  - Top panel: Contains "LeadLines" button linking to dashboard (left) and "AI Agent" button (right)
+  - Top panel: Contains "LeadLines" text centered above the sidebar with matching left padding
-  - Left sidebar: Contains navigation links in descending order (Dashboard, CSV Upload, Submissions) and profile icon at bottom
+  - Left sidebar: Thinner width (w-40) with navigation links in descending order (Dashboard, CSV Upload, Submissions)
+  - Profile icon: Positioned at the bottom of the sidebar with dropdown menu
-  - Strict scroll containment: Scrolling is strictly contained within the main content area only, with top panel and sidebar remaining fixed
+  - Strict scroll containment: Scrolling is strictly contained within the main content area only
-  - Optimized sidebar width: Sidebar width is set for better text readability and content fitting
-  - Dynamic dropdown: Profile dropdown is contained within the sidebar width
+  - Consistent text alignment: All sidebar elements are evenly and dynamically aligned
+  - Responsive design: Optimized for various screen sizes while maintaining alignment

 ### Routes and Navigation Paths